aquasecurity/starboard/docs/cli/getting-started.md

 ```

 !!! tip
-    There's also a `starboard cleanup` subcommand, which can be used to remove all resources created by Starboard.
+    There's also a `starboard uninstall` subcommand, which can be used to remove all resources created by Starboard.

 As an example let's run in the current namespace an old version of `nginx` that we know has vulnerabilities: